 A Project Charter is a document that presents the objectives, schedule, costs and potential risks of a future project and lists the stakeholders involved.
 It is a key asset in the project management process and helps improve both project planning and execution.

-Scope and Objectives: here you should present your plan to solve the issue at hand.
+Scopes and Objectives: To present your plan to solve the issue at hand.

-Project Schedule: you should elaborate on and set dates for the key milestones of the project.
+Project Schedule: To elaborate on and set dates for the key milestones of the project.
 A milestone can be anything from team forming to quality checks.

 With Toggl Track, you’ll bring order out of chaos.
 You’ll spot the things that are pushing you forward, and the things that are holding you back.
 And above all, you’ll make better, more informed decisions.

 Sign up for a free account with Toggl Track and discover a better way of working.
 Here are some of the features you’ll enjoy with a free account:

 When you’re working, Toggl Track works with you.
 It only takes one click to start a new time entry.
 Not a fan of real-time tracking?
 Use the Manual or Calendar modes to add time after-the-fact.

 At a glance, Toggl Track shows you what you need to know, when you need to know it.
 All reports can be exported into CSVs or PDFs.

 Toggl Track works with 100+ app integrations.
 Less navigating between tabs.
 Less distractions.
 More focus.

 With our Toggl Track desktop app, you can automatically track your apps in the background and enable reminders to remind you to track time so you won't forget.